-If A First Date Is Scheduled A Week Away, Is It More Likely To Get Canceled?
+If Someone Schedules A First Date A Week Away, Are They More Likely To Flake?

 Excuse me while I brand myself as one of "those" people: I'm so darn busy!
 I know, I know.
 Saying that you are "so busy," is the equivalent of saying that you are "so a human person."
 Which, of course, yes — you are, I am, and we all are.
 Cool!
 But the "I'm busy" angst has been hashed out elsewhere, so I won't indulge in it.
 I, too, agree that we are all busy, which is why I'm so confused as to why some people find it weird to schedule a date a week in advance.
 A first date scheduled a week away means that I'm more likely to actually be able to make it work, but others find planning a date a week out a hall pass for cancelling.